Leon Henkin: The discovery of the completeness theorems

-The same method used to prove the completeness of Church's Theory of Types could easily be adapted to give a proof of (strong) completeness of First-Order Logic, and of others that followed later on.
+The same method used to prove the completeness of Church's Theory of Types could easily be adapted to give a proof of (strong) completeness of first-order logic, and of others that followed later on.
 The ideas on the nameable elements in the hierarchy of types underlying the discovery of Henkin's completeness proofs led to the successful introduction of new semantics, called general semantics, which are based on general models (or Henkin models).

 Henkin's method

-Henkin's method to give the completeness proofs consists on building a certain model: it starts with a set of formulas $\Delta$, of which the consistency is assumed.
+Henkin's method to give the completeness proofs consists of building a certain model: it starts with a set of formulas $\Delta$, of which the consistency is assumed.
 A model is then constructed, which satisfies exactly the formulas of $\Delta$.
-Henkin's idea to build a suitable model relies on obtaining a sufficiently detailed description of such model using the sentences of the formal language, and to establish which objects could be the elements of such model.
+Henkin's idea to build a suitable model relies on obtaining a sufficiently detailed description of such model using the sentences of the formal language, and to establish which objects could be the elements of such a model.
 If it were known, for each formula of the language of $\Delta$, if it should be satisfied or not by the model, we would have a comprehensive description of the model that would allow its construction.
 This is exactly what is being looked for: a set of sentences $\Gamma$ containing $\Delta$ for which it holds that every sentence of the language or its negation belongs to Gamma.
-In the case of first order logic one more thing is required: that the set $\Gamma$ be exemplified, this is, for all existential formula there is a constant that acts as a witness of it.
+In the case of first-order logic one more thing is required: that the set $\Gamma$ be exemplified, this is, for all existential formulas there is a constant that acts as a witness of it.
 On the other hand, since the nature of the objects that make up the model's universe is irrelevant, no objection arises against taking as individuals the terms of the language themselves –or classes of equivalence of them–.

 The first step that must be taken is to extend the language of $\Delta$ adding an infinite collection of new individual constants, and then to order the formulas of the language (which are infinite).
 Once this is done, the aim is to inductively construct an infinite chain of consistent and exemplified sets: we start from $\Delta$, systematically adding to this set every formula that doesn't make the resulting set inconsistent, adding also exemplifications of the existential formulas.
 Thus, an infinite chain of consistent and exemplified sets is built, whose union is a maximally consistent and exemplified set; this will be the required set $\Gamma$.